 Dr. John Mullen, DPT is a World-renowned expert and speaker in sports training and rehabilitation.
 He received his Doctorate in Physical Therapy at USC, as well as the Josette Antonelli Division Service Scholarship, Order of the Golden Cane, and the Order of Areté.
 At USC, he also performed research on strength training and rehabilitation.
 Dr. John has worked with over 30 Olympic and Professional athletes, helping them earn over 15 Olympic medals.
-He was also the editor of the book Swimming Science.
-He was also named one of the Best 3 Physical Therapists in Santa Clara.
+He was also the editor of the book Swimming Science and was named one of the Best 3 Physical Therapists in Santa Clara.

 His dedication to research and individualization spurred him to open COR in 2011.
 Since 2011, Dr. John has been featured in Gizmodo, Motherboard, Stack Magazine, and much more.